SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 ## 6. Technical Pipeline Configuration

 Create a file `.pipeline/config.yml` where you store the configuration for the pipeline, e.g. apiEndpoints and credentialIds.
-The steps make use of the Credentials Store of the Jenkins Server.
+The steps make use of the credentials store of the Jenkins server.
 Here is an example of the configuration file:

 ```yml
 general: